PeeperLab/CopywriteR/README.md

 ## Changes and additions we are currently working on

+- [ ] Remove bug in determining of total chromosome number with missing sex chromosomes
 - [ ] Remove dependency for CGHcall and use only DNAcopy for segmentation
 - [ ] Provide plotting function for DNAcopy output
 - [ ] Remove dependency for MACS 1.4 (use alternative implemented in R)